 CRM Integration

-For accurate pipeline attribution, integrate Campaign Manager data with your CRM:
+For accurate pipeline attribution, integrate Campaign Manager data with your CRM.
+Implementing proper linkedin-insight-tag-guide setup enables conversion tracking and remarketing capabilities that feed directly into your attribution model.

 1. Sync lead data via LinkedIn's native integrations or Zapier